Randomized measurement protocols for lattice gauge theories: Details of the (2+1)d Z2 LGT example

-Finally, our Bisognano-Wichmann theorem based entanglement Hamiltonian tomography (BW-EHT) protocol follows~\cite{kokail2021entanglement}, except that we perform the optimization in every symmetry-sector $s$ separately.
-The approach is based on a representation of the reduced density matrix in terms of an Entanglement Hamiltonian,
+Finally, our Bisognano-Wichmann theorem based entanglement Hamiltonian tomography (BW-EHT) protocol follows Ref.~\cite{kokail2021entanglement}, except that we perform the optimization in every symmetry-sector $s$ separately.
+The approach is based on an alternative representation of a reduced density matrix with Schmidt representation $\rho_A = \sum_{\lambda} P_{\lambda} | \lambda \rangle \langle \lambda|$.
+In particular, one defines an Entanglement Hamiltonian as